itcarroll/basic-R-lesson/docs/_slides/console.md

 : Is it better to use `'` or `"`?

 Answer
 : {:.fragment} Neither one is better.
 You will often encounter stylistic choices like this, so if you don't have a personal preference try to mimic existing styles.

 ===

-We can expand the vocabulary known to the R interpreter by creating a new **variable**.
-Using the symbol `<-` is referred to as assignment: we assign the output of any command to the right of `<-` to any **variable** written to its left.
+You can expand the vocabulary known to the R interpreter by creating a new **variable**.
+Using the symbol `<-` is referred to as assignment: the output of any command to the right of `<-` gets the name given on its left.

 ~~~r